FlockKeeper/FlockKeeper.github.io/index2.md

 			<div id="divtabFeedback" style="display:none;">
 				<h2>Our New Service</h2>

 				<p>Flock Keeper is intended to be an all-in-one solution for church, charity, and non-profit organization management.
-We are reaching out to our community of potential users well before development begins to see what features would be most valueable to those users.</p>
+We are reaching out to our community of potential users well before development begins to see what features would be most valuable to those users.</p>

 				<p>While we will have to charge a premium for some services, our intent is to offer many features at little or no cost for smaller organizations.
 Your feedback will help us prioritize our development efforts and determine a fair pricing scheme.</p>